cbirdferrer/collatrix/README.md

 whale2.JPG | 40.0 | 35 | 0.0039

 ### 3. List of Specific Individuals
   If you want an extra output csv containing only a subset of animals, select 'yes' for this input.
-You will still get an output file containing the collated information from all the csvs.If you want this you will need to provide a csv containing the ids you want.
+You will still get an output file containing the collated information from all the csvs.
+To pull a subset of individuals you will need to provide a csv containing the IDs you want.
   If you select 'yes', a window will open asking you to select this csv file containing the list of Animal_IDs that you want included in the subset list.
 #### How to format this csv (note: header spelling and capitalization matters most)
 * If you want a second output csv containing only a specific subset of individuals you'll need to specify a csv containing that list.